mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 That is the last stage of zazen in the world of formlessness.
 But what I want to tell you is: according to Buddhist tradition, it is the last stage, but [Buddhist teaching also] says that *perception* still remains there.
 That’s an interesting point: even though you reach the final goal, perception still remains in your life.

 Let me say something about this.
-In Buddhist Psychology, there are five consciousness operating, working constantly.
+In Buddhist psychology, there are five consciousness operating, working constantly.
 Whatever event happens, good or bad, right or wrong or neutral, whatever behavior you do, there are human consciousnesses working constantly; that is the five consciousnesses.

 The first one is *contact*; in Sanskrit we say *sparśa*.
 And second is *feeling*; [in Sanskrit it is] *vedanā*.
 Third is *perception*, *saṃjñā*.
 Next is *thought*, *cetanā*.
 Fifth is *mind*, *citta*.
 Those five consciousnesses are constantly working there, in whatever situation.
 That’s an interesting point.